DamoM73/turtle_vid_tute/lesson_5.md

 In Python we have two form of iteration.
 We have already looked at the `for` loop, and in the section we will look at the other iteration control structure, the `while` loop.

-The two type of loops are used for two different types of iteration:
+The two types of loops are used for two different types of iteration:

 - **definite iteration**
-  - used, when you know how many times the loop will need to run
+  - Is used when you **do know** how many times the loop will need to run.
-  - `for` loops are used for definite iteration since they loop for a set number of times
+  - `for` loops are used for definite iteration since they loop for a set number of times.
 - **indefinite iteration**
-  - used whe you don't know how many times the loop will need to run
+  - Is used when you **don't know** how many times the loop will need to run.
   - `while` loops are used for indefinite iteration since they will keep looping as long as a condition is `True`

-The best example for the difference between definite and indefinite loops is dealing cards for a game:
+The best analogy for the difference between definite and indefinite loops is dealing in a game of cards:

-- Dealing for Uno
+- Dealing for Uno:
-  - how many times do you need to deal to each player?
-  - answer: seven times, so each player has seven cards
+  - How many cards does each player get?
+  - The rules say seven.
-  - definite iteration as you will need to deal to the players seven times.
+  - So we need to deal around the players seven times.
+  - This is **definite** iteration as you know how many times you have to go around the group.
-- Dealing for Snap
+- Dealing for Snap:
+  - How many cards does each player get?
-  - how many times do you you need to deal to each player?
+  - Depends on how many players, you need to keep going until the whole deck is dealt.
-  - answer: until there are no more cards left to deal
-  - indefinite iteration as you will need to deal to the players while there are still cards left to deal
+  - This **indefinite** iteration as you will need to go around the group While there are still cards left in the deck.

 In summary:

 - `for` loop is count controlled - we know how many times to run it.
 - `while` loop is condition controlled - we don't know how many times to run it.

-To understand `while` loops, lets look at a number guessing game example.
+To understand `while` loops, let's look at a number guessing game example.

 ### Number guessing game